We’re passionate about onboarding because we know that a strong onboarding program can help employees and their companies thrive.

 It can be embarrassing when a manager or a desk is missing on a new hire’s first day, but ultimately companies can bounce back from these “bloopers”.

-And while I work with clients to minimize bloopers as much as possible, we must remember to see the big picture.
+And while we work with customers to minimize bloopers as much as possible, we must remember to see the big picture.

-Should your new hire have a desk on Day 1?
+Should your new hire have a computer on Day 1?
+Absolutely.